Registration is now open for Disrupt SF 2020 – TechCrunch

 Time to mark September 14-16 on your calendar for the startup extravaganza that is TechCrunch’s Disrupt San Francisco 2020.
 Registration for our flagship, 10,000-person event is officially open, and pass prices will never be lower.
-Super early-bird passes are now available and if you reserve your seat today, you can save up to $1,800.
+Super early-bird passes are now available, and if you reserve your seat today, you can save up to $1,800.

 There are many different pass types to make Disrupt SF as accessible as possible for every budget.
-We have passes designed for founders and investors and if you don’t fit in either of those buckets, the Innovator pass is the one for you.
+We have passes designed for founders and investors, and if you don’t fit in either of those buckets, the Innovator pass is the one for you.
 Or if you’re a founder ready to exhibit on the show floor, grab a Startup Alley Exhibitor Package.

 As always, we’ll feature big names speaking from the Disrupt Stage.
-Last year, attendees heard from Evan Spiegel (Snap), Sebastian Thrun (Kitty Hawk), Aaron Levie (Box), Shan-Lyn Ma (Zola), Jess Lee (Sequoia), Bob van Dijk (Naspers), Chris Dixon (a16z) and Cyan Bannister (Founders Fund) — to name just a few.
+Last year, attendees heard from Evan Spiegel (Snap), Sebastian Thrun (Kitty Hawk), Aaron Levie (Box), Shan-Lyn Ma (Zola), Jess Lee (Sequoia), Bob van Dijk (Naspers), Chris Dixon (a16z) and Cyan Banister (Founders Fund) — to name just a few.
 Even tech-savvy celebrities like Ang Lee, Will Smith and Stephen Curry (SC30 Inc./Golden State Warriors) felt the thrill of speaking at Disrupt.

 We’re building our agenda now, and we can’t wait to tell you about the speakers who will rock your world, so keep checking back.